YoloNomy/YoloNomy.github.io/_cosmo/cosmo/thermo_cosmo.md

 \end{aligned}
 $$

-In an expanding universe we use the **physical momentum**:
+In an expanding universe these distributions are true with respect to the **physical momentum**, which as we saw in a [previous lecture](../cosmo/FLRW.md), is stretched with the evolution of the Universe as

-$$ p^i =P^i/a $$
+$$ p^i \propto 1/a $$

-which is the value of the momentum scaled by the effect of the expansion of the Universe.
-Using this variable, the expansion preserves the form of the distribution function.
+As we will see in the lecture discussing the time evolution of $f$ with the [Boltzmann equation](../cosmo/boltzmann.md), the expansion preserves the form of the distribution function expressed in terms of $p$.

 The **energy density** is simply: